-A new DER
+A new Section 216 (j) of the Public Utilities Code shall be added to read:

+216 (j) The ownership, control, operation, or management of a Distributed Energy Resource as defined in Section 218 .6 that delivers energy or energy services to tenants within a building, or buildings within an area of common ownership, shall not make a corporation or person a public utility within the meaning of this section solely because of that ownership, control, operation, management participation, sale, or delivery.

 A new Section 352 of the Public Utilities Code shall be added, to read:

-(a) The Independent System Operator California Independent System Operator Corporation shall not require the metering, telemetry, or scheduling of, nor assess any grid management or transmission charge on, a retail customer’s consumption of electric energy that is satisfied by generation meeting the requirements of subdivisions (b), (c), or (d) of Section 218.
+(a) The Independent System Operator shall not require the metering, telemetry, or scheduling of, nor assess any grid management or transmission charge on, a retail customer’s consumption of electric energy that is satisfied by generation meeting the requirements of subdivisions (b), (c), or (d) of Section 218.

-(b) Independent System Operator which meets subdivision
+(b) The Independent System Operator shall establish and maintain an demand reduction tariff that allows for the participation of DER equal to or less than one megawatt in size which meets the criteria established in subdivision (a).

 A new Section 367.6 of the Public Utilities Code shall be added, to read:

-(a) Local publicly-owned electric utilities and electrical corporations shall electric corporationsdevelop and provide public access to capacity expansion plans and annual projections for each of the five future years for inadequate and potentially inadequate transmission and distribution areas.
+(a) Local publicly-owned electric utilities and electrical corporations shall develop and provide public access to capacity expansion plans and annual projections for each of the five future years for inadequate and potentially inadequate transmission and distribution areas.

-(b) Local publicly-owned electric utilities and electrical shall electric corporationsadopt rules requiring compensation to customers for the value of grid benefits provided by customer-owned DER.
+(b) Local publicly-owned electric utilities and electrical corporations shall adopt rules requiring compensation to customers for the value of grid benefits provided by customer-owned DER.

+(c) Whenever electrical corporations evaluate the need for grid enhancements, they shall, in a public process, first seek to obtain or mitigate the need for such enhancements from existing and new customer-owned and other non-utility DER before installing DER that they own or control.
+DER owned or controlled by electrical corporations shall not be placed in rate base.

+(d) When electrical corporations obtain grid benefits from existing and new customer-owned and other non-utility DER, the Commission shall require electrical corporations to share at least 50% of the realized cost savings with the customers and other non-utility owners of the DER.
+The Commission shall determine a method of ascertaining the level of grid benefits.

-(c)When electric corporations utilize customer owned DER to realize grid benefits, the Commission shall authorize electric corporations to retain for shareholders, a fair percentage of the realized cost savings. controlcontrolledal(d) alalat least (e) Combined gas and electrical corporations shall provide customers that are switching loads from electric to gas service with a level of service no less than the service provided a new customer seeking the equivalent gas service.
+(e) Combined gas and electrical corporations shall provide customers that are switching loads from electric to gas service with a level of service no less than the service provided a new customer seeking the equivalent gas service.

-(f) Bctariff scheduleschedulethe service for such schedule than schedule rate scheduleschedule
+(f) By May 1, 2001, the commission shall establish a “distributed generation” gas tariff schedule.
+This schedule shall place the service for such schedule at a higher priority of service than all other non-core customers.
+The price charged to a customer taking service on this schedule shall be equal to the lesser of 1) the rate charged to any other comparable electric generation schedule, or 2) the rate charged for a cogeneration customer, as applicable.
+This schedule shall be available to serve a natural gas fueled DER.

 A new Section 41514.11 shall be added to the Health & Safety Code, to read: